 A security policy outlines how to protect the organisation from threats and what to do if such situations arise.
 Organisations with information security in place require updates to reflect the latest changes in infrastructure and security risks.
 Security attack surface keeps changing, and security policies must adhere to this change.

 To gain further insight into this issue, here is an example.
 A security policy is designed to protect an organisation from internal and external threats.
-While a malicious action may be intentional (problematic insiders) or unintentional (negligent insider), implementing user education initiatives such as awareness and training would help an organisation to reduce this risk.
-Enforcement of such initiatives is defined using security policies.
+While a malicious action may be intentional (problematic insiders) or unintentional (negligent insider), implementing user education initiatives such as awareness and training would help an organisation reduce this risk.
+Information security policies are made easy by the enforcement of such initiatives.

 How to write an information security policy?

-Majority of the organisations need information security direction in their organisation where security policies are central to this concept.
+The majority of the organisations need information security direction in their organisation, where security policies are central to this concept.
 Security policy writing requires a considerable investment of time required for discussions, analysis and documentation.
-Writing a security policy should address realistic threats to organisation and shouldn’t be a copy/paste job from a template.
+Writing a security policy should address realistic threats to an organisation and shouldn’t be a copy/paste job from a template.